NauelG/NauelG/README.md

   </a>
 </p>

 -----------

 I'm a Full Stack developer and team lead who really loves Typescript and Linux.
+Currently working with Angular, NestJS, React Native, Express and others.

 <br />